 The objective of a financial statement audit is the expression of an opinion on the financial statements.
 We conducted the audit in accordance with auditing standards generally accepted in the United States of America.
 These standards require that we plan and perform our audit to obtain reasonable, rather than absolute, assurance about whether the financial statements prepared by management with your oversight are free of material misstatement, whether caused by error or fraud.
-Our audit included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing accounting principles used and significant estimates made by management or the Common Council of their responsibilities.
+Our audit included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+Our audit does not relieve management or the Common Council of their responsibilities.